Skip to Content

 PRINEVILLE, Ore.
 (KTVZ) – A Prineville woman who allegedly sped east on Highway 126 Friday evening, dragging a tire and driving on a wheel rim that threw sparks and caused a destructive 10-acre wildfire, refused to appear in court from jail Monday to face one felony and a dozen misdemeanor charges.

-But as is customary, whether a defendant appears or not, the attorney for Rachel Christina Carter, 44, entered not guilty pleas on her behalf to a Class C felony count of fleeing or attempting to elude a police officer single counts of reckless driving and reckless burning, six counts of reckless endangering, three counts of second-degree criminal mischief and one count of first-degree animal abuse.
+But as is customary, whether a defendant appears or not, the attorney for Rachel Christina Parker, 44, entered not guilty pleas on her behalf to a Class C felony count of fleeing or attempting to elude a police officer single counts of reckless driving and reckless burning, six counts of reckless endangering, three counts of second-degree criminal mischief and one count of first-degree animal abuse.

-Circuit Judge Annette Hillman set a $100,000 bail for Carter and scheduled arraignment on Thursday afternoon for an expected grand jury indictment.
+Circuit Judge Annette Hillman set a $100,000 bail for Parker and scheduled arraignment on Thursday afternoon for an expected grand jury indictment.
 The criminal mischief counts involve damage to properties, including a Powell Butte couple’s destroyed RV home, and the animal abuse count involves injury or death of an animal from the resulting fire on Stillman Road.

-Defense attorney William Condron noted that he also is representing Carter on previous charges and that there are pending motions regarding her ability to aid and assist in her own defense.
+Defense attorney William Condron noted that he also is representing Parker on previous charges and that there are pending motions regarding her ability to aid and assist in her own defense.
 He said “it’s been difficult” to get a needed mental evaluation completed, so they have tried to do so while she was out of custody.
 One is set for later this month at the Oregon State Hospital.

 In a probable cause affidavit filed with the court, a sheriff’s deputy told of the numerous calls Friday evening reporting a car with its rear passenger tire dislodged and dragging behind the vehicle, causing smoke and sparks to fly while speeding east of Highway 126 from Redmond through Powell Butte.